bullhorn/rest-api-docs/source/includes/_search.md

 ```

 Retrieves a list of entities.
 To avoid hitting URL length limits, always use the POST version of the search call rather than this GET version for `query` values that exceed 7500 characters in length.
 The search call is performed against a Lucene index.
-For information about the Lucene query syntax, see: [Lucene Tutorial](http://www.lucenetutorial.com/lucene-query-syntax.html)
+For information about the Lucene query syntax, see: [Lucene Syntax Documentation](https://lucene.apache.org/core/4_10_4/queryparser/org/apache/lucene/queryparser/classic/package-summary.html#Overview)

 <aside class="notice">If you provide no request parameters on the GET form of the call, a list of available search fields is provided.</aside>